AnshulVerma01/Novel-CRM-Generation-Pipeline/README.md

 python metgen.py
 ```

+Demographics of top 10 scorer of novel generated CRM molecules from Metformin
+!(Image of top 10 scorer generated molecules from Metformin)("image/metgen.png")

 **NOTE**: For running the pipeline, models for hallmarks of aging are required but we have not provided here yet as this project has not been published yet.